Streets for People

 Streets for people in 2020 events

 The COVID-19 pandemic has changed the way we all live, learn, work, and play.
 A key guideline recommended by the Provincial Health Officer has been to practice physical distancing.
 It is hard to keep two meters apart from others on narrow and busy streets, sidewalks and greenways, or when visiting restaurants and other businesses.
 Streets for People in 2020 aims to support healthy ways to get around, reallocating road space in New Westminster, improving access to businesses, and providing space for carbon-neutral travel in support of physical distancing.

 Urban areas around the world are currently demonstrating a commitment to reclaiming roads by rapidly converting automobile-only space to more equitable uses that better support neighbourhood livability, commercial district viability, community resiliency, and public safety during the crisis and into post-pandemic times.

-In early August 2020 to end of September 2020, the City will be introducing Cool Streets in accordance with other complimentary LQC street alteration projects in response to the Streets for People in 2020 Council motion.
-Cool Streets will be piloted on four local streets where light-quick-cheap (LQC) interventions will be introduced to create space for residents to walk, roll, cycle, gather and socialize in a “cool” environment while adhering to physical distance guidelines.
-The intent of the initiative is to:
+In early August 2020 to end of September 2020, the City will be introduced Cool Streets in accordance with other complimentary LQC street alteration projects in response to the Streets for People in 2020 Council motion.
+Cool Streets was piloted on four local streets where light-quick-cheap (LQC) interventions will be introduced to create space for residents to walk, roll, cycle, gather and socialize in a “cool” environment while adhering to physical distance guidelines.
+The intent of the initiative was to:

 1) Increase space for people;